-For your safety and the consideration of all guests and our campus, the following are restricted from MerleFest:
+For your safety and the consideration of all guests and our campus, the following ARE PROHIBITED from MerleFest:

 - All tobacco products